kom42ec/space-tourism/README.md

 ### 2. Using utility classes

 Generic utility classes we often use are flex, grid, and container.
 We can use `padding-inline` and `margin-inline` properties with a container class as a modern CSS solution.
-The one general utility class that I haven't used before is the "screen reader only" class which is useful when there is a button without text, for example.
+The one generic utility class that I haven't used before is the "screen reader only" class which is useful when there is a button without text, for example.
 It is used for accessibility and it looks like this:

 ```
 .sr-only {